dsondak/optRBC/examples/README.md

 ### 6. MPI strong scaling.

-NOTE: From this example onward, the performance results are much harder to replicate in our experience, and we have found that running these examples degrades the performance of the machine overall.
+*NOTE*: From this example onward, the performance results are much harder to replicate in our experience, and we have found that running these examples degrades the performance of the machine overall.
 We aren't sure what exactly could be causing this, but in the meantime this is just a heads up!

 This example demonstrates strong scaling according to Amdahl's law for the MPI multi-process version of the code.
 The problem size is fixed to a grid of size Nx=1280 and Ny=960.
 With a timestep of 0.1, we iterate for 10 steps and time the entire execution.
 Since the problem